JimFlannigan1087/UACDR-Halloween-Hack/README.md

 To play this WAD, simply download this entire repository as a ZIP and change the downloaded file's extension to .pk3 (e.g. UACDR Halloween.pk3)

 I recommend you play with the built-in playerclass and learn how thy Persona works for the best experience.
-Also you have to turn off render culling to make the cracktro work right in LZDoom.
+Also you have to turn off render culling to make the cracktro and other things work right in LZDoom.
 Anyway, Jim Flannigan over and out!

 Any assets that I didn't make are from Realm667 or UACMN or whatever.
 Credits are in credits.txt